7 minute read

 "Offering cryptocurrency rewards can help brands attract and engage with younger audiences, driving richer consumer experiences and increased brand loyalty." —Dan O'Prey, Chief Product Officer at Bakkt

-According to Mathieson, cryptocurrency at the present time is primarily an investment vehicle.
-“Consumers may be buying and selling cryptocurrency, but right now they're either holding on to it or cashing it in rather than using it as a form of payment."
+According to Mathieson, cryptocurrency at present is primarily an investment vehicle.
+“Consumers may be buying and selling cryptocurrency, but they're either holding on to it or cashing it in rather than using it as a form of payment."

 Ninety-one billion dollars in cryptocurrency are traded every 24 hours.
-That represents millions of people globally making investments in cryptocurrency—upwards of 300 million people in fact.
+That represents millions of people globally making investments in cryptocurrency—upwards of 300 million people.

-In short, the majority of people are still holding cryptocurrency to support their investment portfolios rather than using it as another form of money.
+In short, most people are still holding cryptocurrency to support their investment portfolios rather than using it as another form of money.
 However, research shows consumers are open to its future potential as a currency.
 Ninety-three percent of cryptocurrency owners say they would consider making a future purchase with digital currency.

 CEO of Global Payments Jeff Sloan anticipates this trajectory as well: Currently, “crypto is mostly a person-to-person trading business."
 However, “there is a role for a digital fiat currency globally."